Mexican top cop: security is deficient throughout country

-MEXICO CITY (AP) — Mexico’s top security official says that “security is deficient in almost the whole country,” after a large group of migrants went missing in northern Mexico.
+MEXICO CITY (AP) — Mexico’s top security official said Tuesday that “security is deficient in practically the whole country,” after a large group of migrants went missing in northern Mexico.

-Public Safety Secretary Alfonso Durazo says the number of men pulled off a bus last week in the border state of Tamaulipas has been reported as anywhere between 19 and 25.
+Public Safety Secretary Alfonso Durazo said the number of men pulled off a bus last week in the border state of Tamaulipas has been reported as anywhere between 19 and 25.

-Durazo said Tuesday the conflicting reports came from investigators and the bus driver.
+Durazo said the conflicting reports came from investigators and the bus driver concerning the mass abduction Thursday.

-The driver said hooded men pointed guns at the bus and later climbed aboard with a list of names of those they abducted.
-All were apparently migrants and may have contracted human traffickers to be smuggled into the United States, but they weren’t part of a caravan.
+The driver said hooded men who pointed guns at the bus, and later climbed aboard, had a list of names of those they abducted.
+They were taken off, put into four vehicles driven by the attackers, and taken away.
+They still haven’t been located.

 Most Read Nation & World Stories